Sputter deposition: Uses

 One of the earliest widespread commercial applications of sputter deposition, which is still one of its most important applications, is in the production of computer hard disks.
 Sputtering is used extensively in the semiconductor industry to deposit thin films of various materials in integrated circuit processing.
 Thin antireflection coatings on glass for optical applications are also deposited by sputtering.
 Because of the low substrate temperatures used, sputtering is an ideal method to deposit contact metals for thin-film transistors.
 Another familiar application of sputtering is low-emissivity coatings on glass, used in double-pane window assemblies.
 The coating is a multilayer containing silver and metal oxides such as zinc oxide, tin oxide, or titanium dioxide.
 A large industry has developed around tool bit coating using sputtered nitrides, such as titanium nitride, creating the familiar gold colored hard coat.
-Sputtering is also used as the process to deposit the metal (e.g. aluminium) layer during the fabrication of CDs and DVDs.
+Sputtering is also used as the process to deposit the metal (e.g., aluminium) layer during the fabrication of CDs and DVDs.

 Hard disk surfaces use sputtered CrOx and other sputtered materials.
-Sputtering is one of the main processes of manufacturing optical waveguides and is another way for making efficient photovoltaic solar cells.
+Sputtering is one of the main processes of manufacturing optical waveguides and is another way for making efficient photovoltaic and thin film solar cells.

-In 2022, researchers at IMEC built up lab superconducting qubits with coherence times exceeding 100 µs and an average single-qubit gate fidelity of 99.94%, using CMOS-compatible fabrication techniques such as sputtering deposition and subtractive etch.
+In 2022, researchers at IMEC built up lab superconducting qubits with coherence times exceeding 100 μs and an average single-qubit gate fidelity of 99.94%, using CMOS-compatible fabrication techniques such as sputtering deposition and subtractive etch.